-Our research and development expenses are expected to continue in the foreseeable future as they relate to our ongoing CLEAR Outcomes CVOT, our NDA and MAA submissions and any other development programs or additional indications we choose to pursue.
+Our research and development expenses are expected to continue in the foreseeable future as they relate to our ongoing CLEAR Outcomes CVOT, our NDA and MAA submissions, commercial product manufacturing supply as we approach anticipated approval and any other development programs or additional indications we choose to pursue.
 We cannot determine with certainty the duration and completion costs associated with the ongoing or future clinical studies of bempedoic acid and the bempedoic acid / ezetimibe combination tablet.
-Also, we cannot conclude with certainty if, or when, we will generate revenue from the commercialization and sale of bempedoic acid / ezetimibe combination tablet, if ever.
+Also, we cannot conclude with certainty if, or when, we will generate revenue from the commercialization and sale of bempedoic acid or the bempedoic acid / ezetimibe combination tablet, if ever.
 We may never succeed in obtaining regulatory approval for bempedoic acid or the bempedoic acid / ezetimibe combination tablet.
-The duration, costs and timing associated with the development and commercialization of bempedoic acid and the bempedoic acid / ezetimibe combination tablet.
-We may never succeed in obtaining uncertainties associated with the results of our clinical studies and our ability to obtain regulatory approval.
+The duration, costs and timing associated with the development and commercialization of bempedoic acid and the bempedoic acid / ezetimibe combination tablet will depend on a variety of factors, including uncertainties associated with the results of our clinical studies and our ability to obtain regulatory approval.
 For example, if the FDA or another regulatory authority were to require us to conduct clinical studies beyond those that we currently anticipate will be required for the completion of clinical development or post-commercialization clinical studies of bempedoic acid or the bempedoic acid / ezetimibe combination tablet, or if we experience significant delays in enrollment in any of our clinical studies, we could be required to expend significant additional financial resources and time on the completion of clinical development or post-commercialization clinical studies of bempedoic acid and the bempedoic acid / ezetimibe combination tablet.